 Passionate about helping others, Mr Low was heartened to find out that a beneficiary he worked with was able to apply the digital skills he shared in her daily life as she found ways to communicate and create connections with family and friends online.
 “That was my proudest moment,” added Mr Low.
 “I hope to use my skills and knowledge to impact the lives of others as much as I can.”

 In his third year of volunteering with SCS, Mr Teow Jo Chuing believes the mission of the DYA programme is particularly significant against the backdrop of rapid technological changes that can be a barrier for people in recovery who might not have had the opportunity to develop their digital skills.

 “Sometimes we take for granted the skills we have like knowing how to use a smartphone and other online tools.
 But there are still gaps in our society who lack these skills—by sharing our knowledge we hope to empower them in the workplace.”

 Finally, while Ms Nur Aisya Binte Yahaya similarly hopes to effect change in the lives of SCS beneficiaries, she feels she has learned as much as the individuals they teach.
 As she meets individuals from all walks of life, Ms Aisya feels her worldview has expanded through the meaningful experience of volunteering.

-With the support of the Digital for Life fund and the help of IMDA, organisations like SCS can leverage the passion and expertise of skilled volunteers to ensure all Singaporeans benefit from the nation’s digital advancements—no matter their circumstance.
+With the support of the Digital for Life fund and the help of IMDA, organisations like SCS can leverage the passion and expertise of skilled volunteers to ensure all Singaporeans benefit from the Singapore’s digitalisation advancements—no matter their circumstances.

 Are you interested in tech and eager to give back to the community?
 Do you have an idea for a project that can contribute to Singapore’s inclusive digital future?
 Non-profit organisations can apply for the Digital for Life Fund from 9 May to 4 July 2022.
 Click here to find out how Digital for Life can help bring your project to life!